Scille/parsec-cloud.old-wiki/Parsec-metadata-server-installation-guide.md

 CONTAINER ID   IMAGE                   COMMAND                  CREATED              STATUS              PORTS   NAMES 7f4d8467dde9   localstack/localstack   "docker-entrypoint.sh"   About a minute ago   Up About a minute   [...]   parsec-s3

-# For your information, you can get containers logs using
+# For more information, show the container logs
 $ docker logs s3
 [...]
 Running on 0.0.0.0:4566 over https (CTRL + C to quit)